 - 1. SUPPORTS a national system of physician licensure and relicensure with the goal of improving physician competence in all areas of medicine; - 2.
 URGES substantial research on new practice evaluation techniques such as peer review; - 3.
 BELIEVES the reviewing of physician competence should be a learning experience with feedback on areas of strength and weaknesses.
 Correction of deficiencies should have an emphasis on education and rehabilitation rather than punishment; - 4.
 SUPPORTS continuing medical education as a voluntary mechanism of staying current in medical knowledge. - 5.
 ENDORSES establishment of the physician clearinghouse for the purpose of uncovering individuals practicing medicine without proper licensure.
 The law requires that hospitals routinely check staff physicians with the clearinghouse.
 (1987) - 6.
 OPPOSES the disclosure of information regarding malpractice suits to the public, as the information has little correlation with physician competence.
 (1987) - 7.
-ENCOURAGES hospitals, health care professionals, and patients to use the clearing house responsibly and in the best interest of the community.
+ENCOURAGES hospitals, health-care professionals, and patients to use the clearinghouse responsibly and in the best interest of the community.
 (1987) - 8.
 BELIEVES that strong penalties for those convicted of practicing medicine without a license will discourage individuals practicing medicine with proper licensure from practicing and potentially harming people.
 (1987)

-PRINCIPLES REGARDING PREVENTIVE MEDICINE
+PRINCIPLES REGARDING PREVENTIVE MEDICINE AND PUBLIC HEALTH

 - 1. DEFINES preventive medicine to be the application of biomedical, epidemiological and socioeconomic science to the promotion of mental and physical health and social well-being and the prevention or early detection of disease in individuals or populations; - 2.
-In regards to research: - a.
-URGES the government, universities, and businesses to focus medical research on ways to prevent disease, especially the leading causes of mortality and morbidity; - b.
+In regard to research: - a.
+URGES the government, universities and businesses to focus medical research on ways to prevent disease, especially the leading causes of mortality and morbidity; - b.
 SUPPORTS continued federal funding of the National Center for Injury Prevention and Control; (1996) - 3.
-In regards to the community: - a.
-URGES physicians and other health professionals to educate, screen, refer, treat, and provide follow-up programs for the public with regard to preventive medicine; - b.
+In regard to the community: - a.
+URGES physicians and other health professionals to educate, screen, refer, treat and provide follow-up programs for the public with regard to preventive medicine; - b.
 URGES the physician to work with the patient to help him/her become informed, active and responsible to participate in health maintenance and the prevention of disease; - c.
 URGES the development of community programs in the education and screening of individuals to aid in the prevention of disease; - d.
 ENCOURAGES planners, advocates and practitioners of health promotion and preventive medicine to design programs effective for and relevant to the entire population, and in doing so, consider economic, racial, gender, sexual orientation, ethnic, and/or religious determinants of health care seeking behavior as they relate to the adoption of positive health behaviors.
 (1985) - e.
 SUPPORTS coverage of routine childhood vaccinations as one aspect of preventive care in all types of health insurance policies and prepaid health plans.
 (1987) - f.
 In regard to circumcision: - 1.
 URGES the education of communities and medical professionals regarding the aspects of circumcision and infant care; (1987) - 2.
 URGES that these procedures be undertaken only after informed consent from parents or legal guardians is obtained; (1987) - 3.
 URGES the incorporation of appropriate anesthetic techniques in all newborn circumcisions.
 (1999) - 4.
-In regards to education: - a.
+In regard to education: - a.
 URGES the American medical profession to make preventive medicine, including clinical preventive medicine and epidemiology, an integral part of the core education of students, residents, practicing physicians and other health professionals; (1995) - 5.
-URGES the American health profession to exchange information on preventive medicine with any available health agencies, including the World Health Organization; - 6.
-SUPPORTS the Public Health Service goal of immunizing 90 percent of children under age 2 against preventable diseases including measles, mumps, polio, rubella, and diphtheria by the year 2000.
-As this prevention does not require large fiscal reserves, we urge that federal, state other programs aimed at increasing vaccination rates be made top priority and be sufficiently funded until such goals are reached.
-(1995)
+Regarding Safety: - a.
+URGES stricter laws and law enforcement in an effort to reduce death and injury from automobile accidents, including the following provisions: - 1. car safety inspection be required in all states; - 2. annual examination of ability to drive be required of all drivers 70 years of age or older;